 You cannot use the same tires from your car or SUV on a motorhome.
 If you use the wrong tire on your rig, you’re going to be facing some serious issues, and you won’t get very far down the road.
 A blowout can ruin your trip fast, and getting the right tire can help reduce that risk.
 Check your owners manual for the proper tire type to use on your rig.
 Never make an assumption and only use what the manual recommends, or a certified tire professional suggests.

-Once you have the right tires on your rig, protect their longevity with tire covers for your RV.
+Once you have the right tires on your rig, protect their longevity with tire covers for your motorhome or travel trailer.
 Tire covers help prevent dry rot and sun damage, elongating the lifespan of your tires.

 Here are the different tire types out there: